 The term Macro refers to something large.
-A Macrostate in statistical Physics is a system that contains large number of particles.
+A Macrostate in Statistical Physics is a system that contains a large number of particles.
 A gas system inside a cylinder or any vessel is an example of Macrostate in Physics.
-Because, this gas system contains large number of molecules in it.
+Because this gas system contains a large number of molecules in it.

 Particles in a Macrostate can be arranged in different ways.
 Each arrangement is a Microstate.
 The number of Microstate of a system is defined as the number of possible combinations of the particles in that system.

-This can be understood in following example of Macrostate and Microstate in Physics.
+This can be understood in the following example of Macrostate and Microstate in Physics.

 Why is Microstate important in Statistical Mechanics?

-Explain the difference between Macrostate and Microstate with example
+Explain the difference between Macrostate and Microstate with examples

 We consider a bucket that contains three cells.
 So, the bucket is a Macrostate of these cells.
 Let, we have three balls of different colors, say Red (R), Blue (B) and Green (G).
 These balls can be placed in the cells in different combinations.

 Let Red, Blue and Green balls are placed in cell-1, cell-2 and cell-3 respectively.
 Then the combination is (R, B, G).
-Similarly we can get another combination (B, R, G) by placing Blue ball in cell-1, Red ball in cell-2 and Green ball in cell-3.
+Similarly, we can get another combination (B, R, G) by placing Blue ball in cell-1, Red ball in cell-2 and Green ball in cell-3.
 In this way, we can get six different combinations.
-Again, all three balls can be placed at the single cell by making other two empty.
+Again, all three balls can be placed in a single cell by making the other two empty.
 Let all three balls are placed in cell-1.
-The the combination is (RBG, 0, 0).
-Similarly, we can get another two combination for other two cells.
+Then the combination is (RBG, 0, 0).
+Similarly, we can get another two combinations for the other two cells.

 So, inside the same Macrostate (Bucket), the particles (Balls) can be arranged in different combinations.
 These combinations are microstates.
 So, there are Nine microstates in this microstate system.

-How to find number of Microstate in a system?
+How to find the number of Microstate in a system?

 So, this system gives Nine microstates for distinguishable particles and gives only four microstates for indistinguishable particles.